[ARCHIVED] Magicka Dragonknight PvP Build ESO – Burn

 Other Important Info

-Class (all), Heavy Armor (all), Light Armor (all except the ones that require you to wear 5 pieces), Medium Armor (all except the ones that require you to wear 5 pieces), 1h & Shield (all), Destruction Staff (all except Tri-Focus), Mages Guild (all except persuasive passive), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first)
+Class (all), Light Armor (all), Heavy Armor (all except the ones that require you to wear 5 pieces), 1h & Shield (all), Destruction Staff (all), Mages Guild (all), Undaunted (all), Racial (all), Psijic Order (Clairvoyance and Concentrated Barrier), Fighter’s Guild (Banish the Wicked), Alchemy (Medicinal Use), Assault (all), Support (all except the first)

 Tips & Misc.

-- Maintain your buffs to maximize the amount of tankiness and damage potential that the build offers.
+- Maintain your buffs & debuffs/DoTs to maximize the amount of tankiness and damage potential that the build offers.

 - Elemental Drain maintenance is very important for damage and sustain.
 Always make sure this ability is up on your opponent.